junjie-shentu/CXR-IRGen/README.md

-# CXR-IRGen
+# CXR-IRGen: An Integrated Vision and Language Model for the Generation of Clinically Accurate Chest X-Ray Image-Report Pairs (WACV 2024)
-This is the code for the paper "CXR-IRGen: An Integrated Vision and Language Model for the Generation of Clinically Accurate Chest X-Ray Image-Report Pairs" in proceeding of WACV 2024
+>abstract: